yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 Now, before we get to the core of the problem, here's the last bit of context.
-In early 2023, a startup company I worked for was about to get funding, and we wanted to warm up the programming team on a thing we knew we are going to need before fanning out and developing the rest.
+In early 2023, a startup company I worked for was about to get funding, and we wanted to warm up the programming team on a thing we knew we were going to need before fanning out and developing the rest.
 The goal of the company was to give real estate developers tools to procedurally generate housing architecture.
 This housing was supposed to meet the developer's criteria, such as yields, mix of functions and apartment sizes, aesthetics, as well as spatial instructions (e.g. build here but not there, build